 - 4.1 Children with an EHC plan are admitted to school under separate statutory procedures set out in the Children and Families Act 2014.
 These procedures are managed by the child's home Local Authority, not under the school's determined admission arrangements.
-Parents of children with an EHC plan should therefore liaise with their child's home Local Authority's SEN team if they want the Academy to be named in their child's EHC plan as their child's school. - 4.2 Where this happens in the normal admission round (i.e. entry to Year 7 in September) these children will be allocated places before all other children, reducing the number of places left within the published admission number (PAN). - 4.3 At all other times, children with an EHC plan naming the Academy will be admitted even where this means the PAN will be exceeded.
+Parents of children with an EHC plan should therefore liaise with their child's home Local Authority's SEN team if they want the Academy to be named in their child's EHC plan as their child's school. - 4.2 Where this happens in the normal admission round, these children will be allocated places before all other children, reducing the number of places left within the published admission number (PAN). - 4.3 At all other times, children with an EHC plan naming the Academy will be admitted even where this means the PAN will be exceeded.